aquisenberry/avrae-docs/Fighter/Fighter2_OUTDATED.md

+**This document is OUTDATED.
+For individual aliases, please see the Fighter folder.**

 # Fighter

 Avrae is a powerful D&D 5E Discord bot used to make rolls and streamline playing online.
 This list includes commands (aliases and snippets) for the fighter class.